aponysus/rego/docs/blog/why-recourse.md

 This is a guardrail.
 It prevents accidental busy loops and storms even when configuration is imperfect.

-## Design principle: semantics come from classifiers, not heuristics
+## Design principle: semantics come from classifiers rather than heuristics

 A timeout, a 429, and a 404 are not the same thing.
 Treating them the same is how you get self-inflicted incidents.